nafis007/Multi-server-System/readme.txt

+The aim of the project was to build a simple multi-server system for broadcasting activity objects between a number of clients.
+The multi-server system will load balance client requests over the servers, using a redirection mechanism to ask clients to reconnect to another server.
+It will allow clients to register a username and secret, that can act as an authentication mechanism.
+Clients can login and logout as either anonymous or using a username/secret pair.
+It will allow clients to broadcast an activity object to all other clients connected at the time.

 ** Opeing the first server on port 3000, ip will be local host(by default) ** and we need to set the secret java -jar ActivityStreamerServer.jar -lp 3000 -s gen